SWAMP: Mountain Biking in Florida!

 Beginner to Advanced trail system.
 A nice mix.

-This 10 mile trail system is built and maintained by the Ridge Riders Mountain Bike Association.
+This 10 mile bike trail system is built and maintained by the Ridge Riders Mountain Bike Association.

 These trails are maintained with public and member volunteers on a varying schedule.